EMWD adopted updated division maps based on the 2020 U.S. Census Data

 The first public hearing was held on December 15, 2021.

-The second public hearing will be held in February 2022.
-Public Notice will be posted here.
+The second public hearing will be held February 16, 2022.
+The Public Notice is posted here.

 Adjustments to the Eastern Municipal Water District’s Division